-www.yorkshirewater.com/media/1406/yorkshire\water\risks\strengths\weakness\statement\oct\2018.pdf
+www.yorkshirewater.com/media/1406/yorkshire_water risks_strengths_weakness_statement_oct_2018.pdf

 The publication manager and the assurance manager carry out a risk assessment of the publication and the information within the publication.
 They take account of any relevant targeted areas as part of this risk assessment.
+They are responsible for delivering the publication to the necessary timescales.
+They decide how the final publication looks and they make sure we have all the people necessary to provide the information required.